 Combining her love of teaching voice with performing, she continues to work as a vocal soloist for various corporate and private functions and events across Australia and overseas.

-Her aim is to inspire, help and support others to reach their music goals.
+Her aim is to inspire, help and support others to achieve their musical goals.

 Contemporary voice teacher Denise Harris brings a wealth of experience and knowledge to her teaching practice.
 While living in New Zealand, she worked extensively as a performer for Radio New Zealand and Television New Zealand, toured with various overseas artists including Julian Lee, Mike Walker and Bobby Shew, worked as a session vocalist and performed at Jazz festivals in Auckland, Wellington, Hawkes Bay, Tauranga & Christchurch.
 In addition she has worked throughout Australia both in television (Channel 9 – Ernie & Denise Show) and performed regularly at various music venues and festivals such as Ronnie Scott’s, Soup Plus Sydney, The Basement Sydney, International Jazz Festival Gold Coast International Hotel, Brisbane Bicentennial Jazz Festival, Blue Note Mooloolaba with the late Vince Genova and more.